 “When two people come together to publicly vow to love, support and be there for each other for the rest of their lives, it’s a celebration.
 What’s not to love?!”

-Why Have a Humanist Wedding or Celebrant-Led Wedding?
+Why Have a Humanist Wedding?

 - Bespoke ceremony performed by a celebrant who has become close to you as a couple and knows your story

 - Open and inclusive, welcoming same-sex and interfaith couples